kevinsullivan/cs2120f22/src/homeworks/hw2/hw2..md

-# Homework #2 Propositional Logic Modulo Theories
+# Homework #2 Propositional Logic

+UNDER CONSTRUCTION.
+IGNORE FOR NOW.

 This homework is meant to prepare you for the first part of the mid-term exam, on *propositional logic.*